UCL/MPHY0026/doc/summerschool/registration_demo.rst

 other registration and calibrations where a good understanding of residual errors is required.

-The tutorial makes used the Python application `SciKit-SurgeryFRED`_.
+The tutorial makes use of the Python application `SciKit-SurgeryFRED`_.
 The tutorial is divided into four sections:

 * Familiarisation with the software and the relevant statistics (45 minutes)